Close Up (TV programme)

-Close Up is a half-hour-long New Zealand current affairs programme produced by TVNZ.
+Close Up was a half-hour-long New Zealand current affairs programme produced by TVNZ.
 The programme aired at 7 pm weeknights (straight after One News) on TV One and was presented in its final years by Mark Sainsbury.
 The last edition was broadcast on 30 November 2012.
 Seven Sharp, a current affairs show aimed at a younger audience, took its place in 2013.

 The new Close Up began broadcasting on 2 November 2004 as a replacement for the Holmes show immediately after Paul Holmes announced his resignation from TVNZ and that he would be presenting a similar show on Prime TV in 2005.
 The show was originally branded as Close Up at 7 using the existing Holmes studio; when the show relaunched in 2005, it was branded as simply Close Up with a new-look studio.

-Close Up was hosted by Susan Wood from its first show in 2004 until 4 December 2006, when she resigned from TVNZ, citing health problems.
+Close Up was hosted by Susan Wood from its first show on 2 November 2004 until 4 December 2006, when she resigned from TVNZ, citing health problems.

 Close Up competed with the TV3 current affairs show Campbell Live, and shared the same time slot with TV2 drama Shortland Street.